 There are two general categories of aesthetic procedure, those that recreate your look by eliminating aging features, and those that change your look by changing inborn features that may be “improved.”
 Among the latter, rhinoplasty is the flagship procedure.
 By beautifying the central feature of your face, for the rest of your life, you will benefit daily, and in every situation.
-Rhinoplasty is a delicate surgical procedure.
+Rhinoplasty (nose surgery) is a delicate surgical procedure.
 Enhancement may be significant with only millimeters of change.
 The human eye is very sensitive to slight adjustments of angle and proportion.

 Interested men and women should seek advice only from well trained and appropriately certified surgeons.
 In the United States, this includes either a surgeon certified by the American Board of Plastic Surgery or perhaps a “facial” plastic surgeon with a library of “before and after” photos demonstrating a track record of successful results.
 The procedure should be performed in the safest possible environment, at an accredited free-standing ambulatory surgery center or office operating facility.
 Patients should not hesitate to challenge surgeons regarding credentials.
 The qualifies surgeon works hard to provide the best circumstances for his or her patients, and is usually proud to show evidence of certifications achieved.